 the children of light, water, and clay.

-Here is an interesting read on the history of global climate over the last 100K years and the conditions that allowed us to flourish into a civilization:
+Essay on the history of global climate over the last 100K years and the conditions that allowed us to flourish into a civilization.
+The take-away is that our ability to thrive coincides with an unusually stable period in Earth's climate history.
+We did not conquer nature, nature nurtured us.